 If your space could use some special new accent pieces and you’re craving a different kind of creative outlet, look no further than a single bag of concrete.
 You read us right!
 DIYers just like you have discovered how concrete can mix things up for the coolest, cleverest furniture and home goods ever.
 Need some inspiration?
-Check out these 12 impressive projects that the folks at Quikrete have recognized as exceptional entrants in their One Bag Wonder contest, which is now in its third year.
+Check out these 12 impressive projects that the folks at Quikrete have recognized as exceptional entrants in their One Bag Wonder contest.

 Maybe you'll be so inspired by other people’s prize-worthy wonders that you'll want to knock out an original entry of your own and submit it by June 4 for a chance to win $2,500—plus a whole bunch of bragging rights.
 So get clicking to learn what stylish, useful stuff you can create with a bag of concrete—and a little ingenuity, of course!